PratikshaGupta/xweather/README.md

 Overview
 --------
 The Weather Forcast Bot is what the title says it is.
-It's a quick bot.
+Its a quick simple weather bot which features include the basics, including forecasts of any city and more.

 Prerequsites
 --------